tidyverse/googledrive/.github/CONTRIBUTING.md

 [codecov](https://codecov.io/github/tidyverse/googledrive?branch=master)
 to track the test coverage.
 In general, the package is subjected to `R CMD check`, unit tests, and test coverage analysis after every push to GitHub.
-There are encrypted OAuth tokens on both AppVeyor and Travis CI, so tests against the Drive API can be run.
+There are encrypted service account tokens on both AppVeyor and Travis CI, so tests against the Drive API can be run.

 Things are a bit different for pull requests from outside contributors, however.
 These PRs do not have access to the encrypted tokens, therefore